dekoza/mtgpl/docs/_sources/BNG.rst.txt

 :mtgtip:`Peregrination<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/3/03835e3e-9fd1-47c7-86a5-a5481420f2d3.jpg?1593092579|https://scryfall.com/card/bng/132/peregrination?utm_source=api>`
    Search your library for up to two basic land cards, reveal those cards, and put one onto the battlefield tapped and the other into your hand.
-Shuffle your library, then scry 1.
+Shuffle, then scry 1.
 (Look at the top card of your library.
 You may put that card on the bottom of your library.)

 :mtgtip:`Pheres-Band Raiders<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/0/80856020-f569-4d73-8c44-7b48535a69e8.jpg?1593092589|https://scryfall.com/card/bng/133/pheres-band-raiders?utm_source=api>`